up

 It is also possible to narrow the point of interference by adding further interconnects - we then come to the questions of the overdetermined pulse projections, which can only be broken by folded n-dimensionality (for more see NI93).

-Perhaps we remember Huygens' double slit experiment.
-This provides interference lines, the spacing of which encodes the corresponding frequency.
+Maybe we remember Huygen's double slit experiment.
+It provides interference lines, the spacing between encodes the corresponding frequency.

-We can try to simulate this with PSI tools.
-To make it easy, we will test what the interference patterns of a channel that interferes with itself (multiple times) look like.
+I simulated some cases with Bio-Interface/PSI-tools.
+To make it easy, we will test what the interference patterns of a channel, that interferes with itself (multiple times) look like.

 (Note: the simulation results shown here were created exclusively using time functions, it appears as a non-materialistic field theory).